 What is the MAXA Function?

 In financial modeling, the MAXA function can be useful in extracting the maximum numeric value, ignoring empty cells.
-For example, we can calculate the highest test score, or the fastest runner time in a race, the lowest temperature, or the smallest expense or sales amount, etc.
+For example, we can calculate the highest test score, or the fastest runner time in a race, the highest temperature, or the largest expense or sales amount, etc.

 =MAXA(value1, [value2], …)